Ficat/EasyBle/README.md

         //is Bluetooth turned on?
         BleManager.isBluetoothOn();

-        //open or close bluetooth without showing users a request
+        //turn on or off bluetooth without showing users a request
         //dialog, except some special android devices
         BleManager.toggleBluetooth(true);

-        //open bluetooth with a request dialog, you can receive the
+        //turn on bluetooth with a request dialog, you can receive the
         //result from the method onActivityResult() of this activity BleManager.enableBluetooth(activity,requestCode);
 ```